noteisenheim/context_biosyn/README.md

 For the training and performance evaluation, **ncbi-disease** dataset was used.
 It can be downloaded [here](https://drive.google.com/open?id=1nqTQba0IcJiXUal7fx3s-KUFRCfMPpaj).
 Unpacked dataset had to be placed in `datasets/ncbi-disease` folder for the default setup.

+Pretrained model is [here](https://drive.google.com/drive/folders/1zmZOYpvOHbNO2Nz8vgMpF776_ORjqrxg?usp=sharing).
+By the default settings, it is assumed to reside in the `.tmp` directory.

 ## Training

 ### Windows